NIT Australia

 Before you apply

-Before making an application to study at NIT Australia, you must read the information provided for International Students in NIT Student Handbook & Policies webpage and Resource Requirements for this course.
+Before making an application to study at National Institute of Technology, you must read the information provided for International Students in NIT Student Handbook & Policies webpage.

-After you graduate from NIT Australia with ICT50220 – Diploma of Information Technology (Advanced Networking) qualification, you be able to undertake a range of advanced diploma qualifications or an undergraduate degree at tertiary education providers.
+After you graduate from the National Institute of Technology with ICT50220 – Diploma of Information Technology (Advanced Networking) qualification, you will be able to undertake a range of advanced diploma qualifications or an undergraduate degree at tertiary education providers.

 Up to 120 credits points (equivalent to 1.0 year*) towards